ncharris93/sap-fiori-fill-40/readme.md

 ## Configuration

+### Chrome

+Default Number of Hours:

+- Change the number of hours entered by modifying the variable `hoursPerDay` in the `copy-me.js`

+### Arc

+Default Number of Hours:

-Change the number of hours entered by modifying the variable `hoursPerDay` in the `copy-me.js`
+- Change the number of hours entered by modifying the variable `hoursPerDay` in the `copy-me.js`
+- [Re]upload the extension